Geospatial data in retail: Making better decisions

 What is geospatial data?

-Geospatial data refers to any data that has a geographic component.
+Geospatial data is any data that has a geographic component.
 In other words, it is information related to a location, an area, a territory, or a movement.

 For a retailer, almost every important decision has a geographic component.
 A store does not exist in isolation.
 It exists in a neighborhood, within a city, in a competitive environment, within a customer base, in a mobility context, and within a very specific local reality.
 Geospatial data helps better understand this reality.